Speed up your Summer countdown by visiting the best Sydney rooftop bars on offer!

 122 Flinders St, Darlinghurst NSW 2010, (02) 9360 0088, Open Monday-Saturday 12pm-10pm, Open Sunday 12pm-9pm

 Hola mi amigos!
 Welcome to Mexico in the heart of Kings Cross.
 Sweetheart’s Rooftop is a casual bar and eatery where plenty of people go for drinking, dancing and chilling high above all the hustle and bustle.
+You’ll find it located above the Potts Point Hotel (formerly Sugar Mill).
 It’s perfect for an afternoon drink in the sunshine with fresh beats to match.
 Let’s be honest, any place with a ‘Siesta Zone’ is bound to be a good time!

 33-35 Darlinghurst Rd, Potts Point NSW 2011, (02) 9368 7333, Open Monday-Thursday 4pm-midnight, Friday-Sunday 12pm-midnight